 This two-hour show features the murder of Lynne Knight.
 I describe the key piece of evidence in this case in God’s Crime Scene as I offer eight attributes of design we typically recognize in designed objects (Lynne’s killer left his hand-crafted murder weapon at the scene of the crime).
 These same attributes of design can be seen in biological organisms.
 For more information about this design template, see God’s Crime Scene, Chapter 4: Signs of Design.

-My next appearance on Dateline features a case from 1986.
-The show is tentatively scheduled to air on Friday night, June 29th.
+This Dateline episode features a case from 1988.
 It describes the murder of Barbara “Joan” Bradford who was shot to death in her home.
-I wrote about this case in Cold-Case Christianity, and it’s an excellent example of one of the three motivations that lie behind any murder – financial greed.
-This motive also lies behind many lies and other mis-behaviors.
-I describe it in more detail in Chapter 14: Were They Biased?
+I wrote about this case in Cold-Case Christianity, and it’s an excellent example of two of the three motivations that lie behind any murder – financial greed and the pursuit of power.
+These motives also lie behind many other crimes and mis-behaviors.
+I describe them in more detail in Chapter 14: Were They Biased?

 Doing these shows over the years, I’ve come to know producer Robert Dean and correspondent Keith Morrison (the face of Dateline) well enough to call them friends.
 Even though they may not have agreed with me when it came to my theistic conclusions, they knew me well enough (and seem to trust me enough as an investigator), to endorse my work.
 Robert provided an endorsement of Cold-Case Christianity: